iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 ---
 layout: post
-title: How to plan your garden
+title: How to plan your garden, part one: The vision
 tags:
   - Garden
   - How to